 The firm currently runs three debt funds, two of which are still open to new investment.
 In both cases, the loan portfolio consists of loans to established mid-sized businesses.
 And both funds require a minimum investment of $1,000.

-Wunder Capital launched the Term Fund in July 2016.
+- Wunder Capital launched the Wunder Capital 5 Fund in October 2017.
 The fund:

 Note that the Wunder Capital funds are currently open only to accredited investors.
 The Securities and Exchange Commission (SEC) defines an accredited investor as someone with:

 - An income of $200,000 in each of the past two years (or $300,000 with a spouse) and a reasonable expectation of the same level of income or greater in the current year; or